Are you passionate about empowering families to support children young people with a Disability?

 - Promote the welfare and safety of children who meet the threshold for a service within the Disabled Children’s Team

 - Promote inclusion to support children with disabilities to be part of their local community.

 - Complete the Continuing Health Care (CHC) assessment tool

 - Work closely with health professionals

 - Identify support needs to ensure a child’s safety and/or to improve outcomes.

 This post is exempt under the provisions of the Rehabilitations of Offenders Act (Exceptions) Order 1975 and is subject to an enhanced Disclosure and Barring Service check.

 For an informal discussion, please contact Su Schofield on 01934 427579 or Sharon Francis on 01934 427615.

 North Somerset Council is an equal opportunities employer.
-We welcome applications from all sections of our community regardless of age, disability, gender, race, religion, belief or sexual orientation.
+We welcome applications from all sections of our community regardless of age, disability, sex, race, religion, belief or sexual orientation.
 North Somerset Council is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.